 About you

-The successful candidate will have significant experience within Children’s Social Work teams, to at least a Senior Social Worker level, post qualification whilst having an up-to-date understanding of relevant legislation.
+The successful candidate will have experience within Children’s Social Work post qualification and whilst having an up-to-date understanding of relevant legislation.

 What's on offer?